springload/draftjs_exporter/docs/README.md

 * HTML attributes are added in alphabetical order.
 * `unstyled` blocks without text render as an empty element.
 * Inline ranges aiming the same offset and length are always rendered in the same order (alphabetical order of the tag name - `code`, `em`, `strong`).
+* Invalid attributes are left for the html5lib parser to handle.

 ### Unsupported markup